Health

 Using cameras & AI to solve this

 The sound feedback is played in headphones, like a parking assist of a car: "beep, beep, beep", getting faster as the obstacle comes closer.
+The device can also give GPS instructions & describe surroundings using AI.
+Hence the name: Navigation, Obstacle, AI (NOA).

 The market of assistive devices for blind and visually impaired people is hard.
 It's regulated (medical device), niche, traditional social media won't work...
 So why the hell did we start with this?